University of San Francisco MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Counseling Psychology, Marriage and Family Therapy Concentration

-Campus Locations: Main campus at 2130 Fulton Street, San Francisco, CA 94117, plus regional instructional sites in Sacramento, Santa Rosa (at Santa Rosa Junior College), South Bay (at San Jose City College), and the East Bay.
+Campus Location: Main campus at 2130 Fulton Street, San Francisco, CA 94117, plus regional instructional sites in Sacramento, Santa Rosa (at Santa Rosa Junior College), South Bay (at San Jose City College), and the East Bay.
 Regional site details should be confirmed directly with the program.
+See the University of San Francisco home page.

 Modality: In-person, on-campus.
 The San Francisco campus offers fall and spring classes during late afternoon and evening hours and a condensed summer intensive format.
 Regional sites (Sacramento, Santa Rosa, South Bay) meet primarily on one weekday afternoon and evening with some Saturday classes.

-Licensure Track: LMFT track; students may also pursue LPCC or dual LMFT/LPCC licensure with additional fieldwork per program FAQs.
+Licensure Track: California LMFT; students may also pursue LPCC or dual LMFT/LPCC licensure with additional fieldwork per program FAQs.

 Accreditation: Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC).
 Program-specific accreditation with COAMFTE or CACREP is not publicly listed on USF's MFT program pages.
 The program states that it complies with California Board of Behavioral Sciences (BBS) educational requirements for LMFT and LPCC licensure.